aajar/Jaramillo_CSCI2270_FinalProject/README.md

         to check that the address given is a valid bitcoin address.

-4. then send a small amount of bitcoin to the address(these coins are irretrivable). you can verify that your btc address recieved the transaction by loking the address up on blockchain.info.
+4. then send a small amount of bitcoin to the address(these coins are irretrivable). you can verify that your btc address recieved the transaction by looking the address up on blockchain.info.

 5. To prove the existence of a file on a certain date, generate the address using the same method and verify that the address exists and recieved a transaction on a certain date via blockchain.info